 What’s interesting with Guthrie is that he was born in July of 1912; Wilson hadn’t yet become president.
 I guess his parents weren’t big Taft or Roosevelt people.
 Nonetheless, I was trying to think up other notable Americans who are at least partly named for US presidents.

 Inventor George Washington Carver comes to mind immediately.
-Carver was born into slavery, and I vaguely remember that there are many examples of parents in slavery naming their children after presidents, but I’m going to have to look into that in more detail.
+Carver was born into slavery, and I vaguely remember that there are many examples of parents in slavery naming their children after presidents, but it turns out he was not named for the first president.

 Baseball fans will remember Grover Cleveland Alexander, who won an astonishing 373 games despite playing a large part of his career for the Cubs.
 He was not only named for a president but was played by one – Ronald Reagan starred as “Pete” Alexander in the 1952 film “The Winning Team.”